-General and administrative expenses primarily consist of personnel costs and contractor fees for finance, legal, human resources, information technology, amortization of trademark, and other administrative functions.
-In addition, general and administrative expenses include insurance and travel-related expenses and allocated overhead.
+General and administrative expenses primarily consist of personnel costs and contractor fees for finance, legal, human resources, information technology and other administrative functions.
+In addition, general and administrative expenses include amortization of trademarks, insurance and travel-related expenses, and allocated overhead.